jossai87/bedrock-agents-streamlit/README.md

 ## Step 9: Setting Up and Running the Streamlit App
-1. **Obtain the Streamlit App ZIP File**: Ensure you have the ZIP file containing the Streamlit app, which you can download from [here](https://github.com/jossai87/bedrock-agents-streamlit/archive/refs/heads/main.zip).
+1. **Obtain the Streamlit App ZIP File**: Download the zip file of the project [here](https://github.com/jossai87/bedrock-agents-streamlit/archive/refs/heads/main.zip).

 2. **Upload to Cloud9**:
    - In your Cloud9 environment, upload the ZIP file.